 Divide your design into a grid and place elements at regular intervals.
 Alternate colors, shapes, or imaging sections so the eye moves in a predictable and pleasing pattern.

-Patterns take repetition to the next level by creating a sense of structure.
-They can be small icons repeated in a background or a consistent style of image frames throughout the design.
+Patterns take repetition to the next level by creating visible structure.
+They can be small icons repeated in a background, a consistent image frame, or a modular grid that keeps a page from feeling improvised.
+If you want to compare that idea in digital systems, the same logic shows up in modular design.

 Test out a dotted or striped pattern behind text blocks.
 Keep the pattern subtle so it doesn’t fight with your main content, but let it tie the design together.